-- 1. CONTRACT.
-This Contract consists of this document and attachments: Exhibit A, Project Description and Activity Budget, Exhibit B, Insurance Requirements and Exhibit C, Charitable Contributions Certification. - 2.
-CONTRACT ADMINISTRATION.
-The Commission, through its Executive Director, or his designee, shall have full authority to act for the County in the administration of this Contract consistent with the provisions contained herein. - 3.
-SCOPE OF SERVICES.
-The Operating Agency is to perform all the services set forth in the Exhibit A, Project Description and Activity Budget. - 4.
-TIME OF PERFORMANCE.
-Operating Agency shall commence the services described herein on the date first above written and shall complete same by no later than June 30, 2011.. - 5.
-COMPENSATION AND METHOD OF PAYMENT.
-For satisfactory performance under this Contract, County shall reimburse Operating Agency an amount not to exceed ninety thousand dollars (\$90,000), which shall constitute full and complete compensation hereunder for the implementation of the project described in Exhibit A. Said reimbursement will only be paid out of funds received from the federal government under the Act or from program income, as described in 24 CFR Section 570.504 accumulated under said program, for allowable costs actually incurred and paid for the express purposes specified.
-The parties understand and agree that such reimbursement, if any, shall be conditioned upon receipt of said funds by the County from the federal government or accumulation of program income from said program, and shall not be a charge against any other funds of the County.
-Funds shall be paid only after submittal of the electronic payment request form.
-This payment request form must be submitted on a minimum of a monthly basis as specified and provided by the County.
-Said payment request shall give the total of said cash expenses paid during the monthly reporting period and shall also itemize the same in detail conforming to the budget required by Section 6 of this Contract.
-After timely receipt and approval of each payment request form, the County will draw a check in favor of the Operating Agency in the approved amount
+- 4. TIME OF PERFORMANCE.
+Operating Agency shall commence services no sooner than the date first written above, and shall complete same by no later than "Month" "Date", "Year".
+Specified project start and completion dates shall be a part of the ATI procedure described above for initiating the project(s). - COMPENSATION AND METHOD OF PAYMENT.
+For satisfactory performance under 5. this Contract, County shall reimburse Operating Agency an amount not to exceed "spell out dollar amt", dollars ("FY_Budget Amount"), which shall constitute full and complete compensation hereunder for the implementation of this contract.
+The parties understand and agree that such compensation, if any, shall be conditioned upon receipt of said funds by the County from the federal government, and shall not be a charge against any other funds of the County.
+Further, such funds, if any, shall be paid only after development and execution of the ATI(s) necessary to implement the project(s) covered by this Contract and submission and approval of the electronic payment request form.
+This payment request form must be submitted on a minimum of a monthly basis, with an option to submit on a semi-monthly basis, as specified and provided by the County.
+Said payment request shall give the total of said cash expenses paid during the monthly or semi-monthly reporting period and shall also itemize the same in detail conforming to the budget authorized in the Exhibit A for each project listed on the ATI.
+After timely receipt and approval of each payment request form, the County will disburse a payment in favor of the Operating Agency in the approved amount.
+Operating Agency shall bill for expenditures on a reimbursable basis for each project listed on the executed ATI.

-Operating Agency shall have no claim against the County or Commission for payment of any money or reimbursement, of any kind whatsoever, for any service provided by Operating Agency after the expiration or other termination of this Contract.
+The Operating Agency shall have no claim against the County or Commission for payment of any money or reimbursement, of any kind whatsoever, for any service provided by Operating Agency after the expiration or other termination of this Contract.
 Should Operating Agency receive any such payment, it shall immediately notify the County and immediately repay all such funds to the County.
 Payment by the County for services rendered after expiration and/or termination of this Contract shall not constitute a waiver of the County's right to recover such payment from Operating Agency.
 This provision shall survive the expiration or other termination of this Contract.